CachyOS/website/src/content/post/2024-christmas-new-year.md

 #### cachyos-settings

 - MQ Deadline Scheduler for SSD/SD Cards
-- Dropped tuning for watermal values
+- Dropped tuning for watermark values
 - Added debuginfod URL to CachyOS user
 - Added support for NTSync
 - Added topmem tool to show the top 10 memory usage of processes